juncongmoo/pyllama/README.md

 It took me 2 hours 40 mins to quantize the 65B model to 4bit.
 The file size is reduced from 122GB to 32GB.

-> The following suggestions are recommended for LLM qunatization:
+> The following suggestions are recommended for LLM quantization:
 > 1. By default, use 4-bit quantization for LLM inference as it offers the total model bits and zero-shot accuracy trade-offs.
 > 2. Use a block size of 128 or lower to stabilize 4-bit quantization and improve zero-shot performance.
 > 3. Use a floating point or quantile quantization data type.
 In some cases, integer data types might be preferable to improve inference latency depending on the implementation and hardware support.